 Visualization works best when you do it with positive feelings, if you feel fear or guilt as you visualize an outcome, you send mixed messages to the subconscious mind, which can make it difficult to take action because the mind feels that the outcome isn’t safe.

-The more happy and grateful you feel about the outcome, the faster it’s likely to happen.
+The more grateful you feel about the outcome, the faster it’s likely to happen.

 3. Belief in the vision